 What AB 1732 Does Not Do

-The bill does not address multi-stall bathrooms, nor does it require any workplaces to add to existing facilities, so if your workplace only provides multi-stall bathrooms, then this law does not affect your place of work.
+The bill does not address multi-stall bathrooms, nor does it require any workplaces to add to existing facilities.
+If your workplace only provides multi-stall bathrooms, then this law does not affect your place of work.

 What is the Gender Nondiscrimination Bill?